 Learning what material your side sewer is constructed from will help you to determine a replacement timeline and what types of warning to be on the lookout for.
-For example, if you have an older home you may have a side sewer that is made out of concrete, which tends to last about eighty years.
+For example, if you have an older home you may have a side sewer that is made out of concrete, which tend to last about eighty years.
 If you don’t know if your side sewer has ever been changed, be sure to schedule an appointment to have the line evaluated for any signs of potential problems.

 Contact Best Plumbing and we’ll help you get a handle on your side sewer.
 By running a video camera throughout the length of the line we’ll be able to check for any damages, or other points of concern, to prevent the risk of a costly sewer back up on your property.

 Best Plumbing has been serving residents in the Puget Sound area since 1968.
 If you need help identifying your side sewer, maintaining it, or repairing it, then give us a call.
 In addition to our normal hours, we are available 24/7 for emergency services.
 We’re here to help you with all of your plumbing needs!